hildebrandmw/Mapper2.jl/docs/src/index.md

 Pkg.clone("https://github.com/hildebrandmw/Mapper2.jl")
 ```

-# Architecture Types
+# RuleSet Types

 Much of the behavior of this module can be affected by defining a custom subtype
-of [`Architecture`](@ref) and extending various methods.
+of [`RuleSet`](@ref) and extending various methods.

 ```@docs
-MapperCore.Architecture
+MapperCore.RuleSet
 ```